gravitl/netmaker-docs/integrating-non-native-devices.rst

 This guide will help you set up WireGuard on pfSense 2.7.2.
 We will connect to a Netmaker network via a Remote Access Gateway

-A. install Wireguard using the Package Manager in System -> Package Manager -> Available Packages
+A. install WireGuard using the Package Manager in System -> Package Manager -> Available Packages

 .. image:: images/integration-pfsense-pkgmgr.jpg
    :width: 80%
    :alt: pfSense Package Manager
    :align: center

-B. go to VPN -> WireGuard -> Tunnels, and then create a new WireGuard tunnel using the information provided by Netmaker.
-Click on the Generate button under the Interface Keys fields then paste the Private Key from the configuration file generated by Netmaker.
-Take note of the tunnel interface name
+B. go to VPN -> WireGuard -> Tunnels, and then create a new WireGuard tunnel using the configuration information provided by Netmaker.
+Click on the Generate button under the Interface Keys fields before pasting the Private Key (from the configuration file generated by Netmaker).
+Save or submit the form and then take note of the tunnel interface name

 .. image:: images/integration-pfsense-tunnel-interface.jpg
    :width: 80%
    :alt: pfSense Tunnel Configuration
    :align: center

-C. go to VPN -> WireGuard -> Peers, and then create a WireGuard peer using the information provided by Netmaker
+C. go to VPN -> WireGuard -> Peers, and then create a peer.
+Input the necessary configuration infomation similar to what is shown in the image below

 .. image:: images/integration-pfsense-peer.jpg
    :width: 80%
    :alt: pfSense Peer Configuration
    :align: center

-D. enable WireGuard in VPN -> WireGuard -> Settings.
-And then click on the Apply Changes button.
+D. enable WireGuard in VPN -> WireGuard -> Settings, and then click on the Apply Changes button.
 Make sure that the 'handshake' icon is green under the Status tab before proceeding any further

 .. image:: images/integration-pfsense-enable-wg.jpg
    :width: 80%